Scottish-Tech-Army/seescape-lone-working/docs/testing.md

 A good set of end to end tests to try is the following.

+### Tyre kicking

 - Call in to the number from an unrecognised number, and validate that you get a sensible message.

-- Dial into the number and try to check in / check out.
+- Dial into the number and try to check in (`1` option).
 You should get a message saying that there is no matching meeting.

-### Mainline
+- Dial into the number and try to check out (`2` option).
+You should get a message saying that there is no matching meeting.

 - Dial in and select the `3` (emergency) option.
 An email should be sent (even though there are no meetings).

+### Mainline

 - Create two meetings starting around now, one with your number and one with another.